open-goal/open-goal.github.io/documentation/contributing/subtitle-translations.md

 ## Step 2 - Adding a Brand New Language

 :::caution
-Be aware that at the time of writing we use the original Jak 1 font, which has a very limited character set.
+Be aware that at the time of writing we use the original Jak and Daxter font, which has a very limited character set.
 Your language might not be supported well by this font so you'll want to confirm this first.
 Feel free to reach out for clarification if you are unsure.
 :::

 To add subtitles to a new language, we're going to have to do some slight source-code editing.